pipe2442/firebase-crud/README.md

 - Safari
 - Opera

+## Design

+As design tool this project uses [Zeplin](https://zeplin.io/).

+TrowPrice Zeplin design can be found [here](https://app.zeplin.io/project/6356c0359fd86d1730e9b50a/dashboard).
+Access can be requested to TrowPrice design team or to any mantainer of this project.

 ## Size Limit

 In order to calculate the real cost of this project, new features and implementations are written based on the bundler size limit.
 For this purpose, we are using [size-limit](https://github.com/ai/size-limit) as a performance budget tool.
 Every pull request will run a GitHub workflow that returns the bundle size, running time, and loading time to keep a record of the cost for each new feature or implementation.
 More information and docs can be found [here](https://github.com/ai/size-limit).